So, you want to teach nature and sustainability to English language learners?

 Let’s face it, for many people, learning a foreign language is hard, joyless work.
 If you have ever tried and been unsuccessful, you may already have some ideas as to why it didn’t work for you.

-Failing to learn a language often has more to do with the teaching methods being used than your own inability or lack of motivation to learn.
+Failing to learn a language often has more to do with teaching methods than with your ability or (lack of) motivation to learn.

 Your own experiences of learning a foreign language, and I mean any language, whether in school or as an adult, will help you on your journey to becoming a teacher of English in Nature.
 However, this may possibly involve a little bit of unlearning as well.